Lyellr88/MARM-Protocol/HANDBOOK.md

 ---

-## Summary

-Part III is about control at scale.
-By using MARM’s structural tools deliberately, you can build complex, multi-session workflows that remain accurate, traceable, and portable.
-Without needing native memory or external systems.

 ## Optional System Prompts (Advanced Integration)

 MARM is compatible with systems that prompt users to log context after multi-turn exchanges (e.g., "Would you like to log this session?").
 This behavior is not included in MARM itself but can be layered by developers or platform providers to enhance usability.